+Connectedness is also a key ingredient in the process towards a holistic landscape approach.
 Landscape restoration often starts with small initiatives popping up in the landscape.
 Farmers that are starting to unite to learn about regenerative practices, a regenerative business starting up, or an NGO setting up a reforestation project.
 These initiatives are led by early innovators, often very motivated people with a lot of passion.
-This phase is essential as it’s impossible to start a huge partnership from scratch.
-To transition from this phase into a landscape approach, a key ingredient is connectedness.
+This phase is essential, as it’s impossible to start a huge partnership from scratch.
+Connecting these initiatives in a meaningful way makes the transition from this phase into a landscape approach.

 “While there are a lot of exciting regen ag, natural capital accounting and First Nation participation activities taking place that are enabling us to identify and share pathways forward, the reality is that most of these activities have been with the early innovators and the impact is only just starting to take place as a very patchy mosaic in the landscape.
 What is exciting is knowing that the next and larger cohort of farmers on the innovation-to-adoption pathway is now starting to adopt more regenerative practices.
 The foundations are in place and the time is right for a landscape scale approach.” – Keith Pekin, Perth NRM, Southwest Australia

 Scaling should never be a purpose in itself, but rather a means to have more impact.
 The characteristics of resilient systems can help expand our vocabulary to help us formulate our ambitions for a thriving landscape.
 They help us ensure we are not scaling for the sake of scaling but nurturing the seeds of positive change.